AY2526S1-CS2113-W12-3/tp/docs/UserGuide.md

 **Q**: Can I use special characters like `|`, `,`, `;`, or `:` in my task descriptions?

 **A**: Yes!
-You can use any characters you want in your task names, descriptions, and reminders, including common special characters like pipes (`|`), commas (`,`), semicolons (`;`), colons (`:`), and even emojis.
+You can use any characters you want in your task names, descriptions, and reminders, including common special characters like pipes (`|`), commas (`,`), semicolons (`;`), colons (`:`), and even emojis, as long as they don't contain the flags we use (like `/by` for deadlines, `/from`, `/to` for events etc).
 The system uses a special non-printable delimiter (ASCII Unit Separator, 0x1F) in the save file to separate fields, which means you have complete freedom to use mainstream characters without worrying about breaking the save file functionality.
 For example, all of these are perfectly valid:
 * `todo Submit report | urgent priority`
 * `deadline Meeting: Project Review /by 2025-12-01 15:00`
 * `event Workshop; Topics 1-3 /from 2025-11-10 09:00 /to 2025-11-10 17:00`